Sariq/crow_angular_test/README.md

 You do not have to write a chat server - you may implement 2 chat windows on a single page.

 3. Write a family tree application, with 3 generation and allow search of an person within by name and age

+Important - Please use comments to explain your code, or what are you trying to achieve.
+Feel free to ask for help during the session
+You may use any resource/component from the internet that can help you with your task.